snitgit/assitant_llama_stanford_alpaca_A100_80GB/README.md

 ```
 Then, install the particular libraries.

-# ChatLLaMA with Stanford Alpaca on NVIDIA A100
+# ChatLLaMA with Stanford Alpaca on NVIDIA A100 by SnitGit

 ## Install Cog and Dependencies
 ```